Menu

 ADDITIONAL ACCOMMODATION

-For guests looking to holiday together but enjoy their own space, Stables Cottage can be let in conjunction with Grooms Cottage, sleeping 2, and The Hayloft (coming soon), sleeping 2.
-These cottages all sit within the Kalizie courtyard complex, with Stables Cottage and Grooms Cottage next door to each other and The Hayloft sitting on the opposite side.
+For guests looking to holiday together but enjoy their own space, Stables Cottage can be let in conjunction with Grooms Cottage, sleeping 2, The Hayloft, sleeping 2 and Coachman's Cottage sleeping 4 (pet friendly).
+These cottages all sit within the Kalizie courtyard complex, with Coachman's Cottage, Stables Cottage and Grooms Cottage next door to each other in that order and The Hayloft sitting on the opposite side.
 Additionally, Honeysuckle Cottage sleeping 4 and pet friendly, is under the same ownership and sits 1 mile from the courtyard.

 Property Layout